QAInsights/performance-tools-benchmarking/ARTICLE.md

 ## Abstract

 With more load testing tools coming up to the market, performance engineers are in a need to make a better informed decision as to the tool that best suites their needs.
-One area of concern, is the tools computational resource consumption such as cpu, memory or I\O.
+One area of concern, is the tools computational resource consumption such as cpu and memory and how it effects the tools performance and ability to generate high loads efficiently.
 When the use of resources is excessive and the load testing tool is not performant, this can lead to unreliable results or high performance testing costs.

 In our experiment, we've created a load testing script of equal load model using 3 popular open-source load testing tools 1.JMeter; 2.K6; 3.Locust.
 We've ran these scripts on a sterile environment and collected performance metrics from the load generator.

+Overall, we saw that JMeter has sever difficulties to generate high load, while locust and K6 performed better, with a slight advantage to K6.

 <br>